Independent Contractor Agreement Cost

 Hourly rates are one of the most common fee arrangements used by lawyers.
 If a lawyer uses an hourly rate fee structure, they will bill their client for the number of hours a case or project takes at a set hourly rate.
 The client is informed of the hourly rate and must agree to this fee structure before the attorney begins work.
 Under this agreement, clients are usually billed periodically throughout the duration of the case.

-The marketplace data for ContractsCounsel shows the average hourly rate for a contractor agreement lawyer ranges from $200 - $350 per hour.
+The marketplace data for ContractsCounsel shows the average hourly rate for a independent contractor agreement lawyer ranges from $200 - $350 per hour.

 Flat Fee Rates for Independent Contractor Agreements